mix-blockchain/mix-docs/README.md

-# link-docs
+# mix-docs
-Documentation for Link Blockchain.
+Documentation for MIX Blockchain.